-The Independent Evaluation Office of the GEF works in close relationships with other entities in the GEF Partnership, including the GEF member countries, the GEF Secretariat, the GEF Agencies, the GEF Scientific and Technical Advisory Panel (STAP), and other stakeholders involved in monitoring and evaluation.
+The IEO of the GEF works closely with various partners across the GEF network.
+These include GEF member countries, the GEF Secretariat, GEF Agencies, the Scientific and Technical Advisory Panel (STAP), and other key stakeholders involved in monitoring and evaluating GEF-funded activities.

-The Office is an active participant in the global evaluation community.
-IEO is a member of the United Nations Evaluation Group (UNEG), a professional network that brings together the evaluation units of the UN system, including UN departments, specialized agencies, funds, programs, and affiliated organizations.
-IEO is an observer in the Evaluation Cooperation Group (ECG) of the international financial institutions.
-IEO is an institutional member of the International Development Evaluation Association (IDEAS).
+The IEO also plays an active role in the global evaluation community.
+It is a member of the United Nations Evaluation Group (UNEG), a professional network that brings together evaluation offices from across the UN system, including departments, specialized agencies, funds, and affiliated organizations.
+Additionally, the IEO participates as an observer in the Evaluation Cooperation Group (ECG), which brings together evaluation units of major international financial institutions.
+It is also an institutional member of the International Development Evaluation Association (IDEAS), a global network of development evaluators.

 Evaluation Cooperation Group (ECG)